v-dav/holbertonschool-low_level_programming/README.md

-Starting learning C with Holberton School
+# Starting learning C with Holberton School

+> Second week at Holberton School

-This repo is containing all projects I do for learning C language
+This repo is containing all projects I do for learning C language.